 Foley & Lardner adds five attorneys

 Foley & Lardner, LLP, has expanded its Intellectual Property Department with the addition of five attorneys to its Chicago office.
 Craig S. Fochler joins the firm as a partner and chair of the IP practice; William J. Cook will join as partner; Charles R. Mandly, Jr., will join as a special counsel in the firm's IP Department and e-Business and Information Technology Practice Group; and Diane G. Elder and Cynthia B. Stevens join as senior counsel in the IP Department and IP Litigation Practice Group.
 Prior to joining Foley, these attorneys practiced in the Chicago office of Wildman Harrold.
-Foley & Lardner, LLP, provides a full range of counsel in various areas, including corporate governance, securities enforcement, litigation, intellectual property, labor and employment
+Foley & Lardner, LLP, provides a full range of counsel in various areas, including corporate governance, securities enforcement, litigation, intellectual property, labor and employment, and tax.

 Jackson Walker elects 10 new partners